garyhurtz/cmp_kitty/README.md

 This extension pulls content from each of the tabs and windows and makes it available in Neovim via completions, which provides a bit of integration between the different tools.

+Example use cases:

+1. While developing a Flask application, one often needs to reference view *endpoints*.
+While one could create a custom completion source containing endpoints for each project, this can be achieved automatically with *cmp-kitty*; Simply create a new Kitty window, run `flask routes`, which lists all project endpoints in that window.
+After jumping back to the original window all project endpoints appear as completion candidates.

+1. While working on front-end development one often has both HTML and javascript files open, with a javascript file referencing *ids*, *classes*, etc in the HTML. *cmp-kitty* automatically parses this content from the HTML window and makes it available in the javascript window (and vice versa), allowing auto-completion that automatically updates as the project develops.

-For example, one can access a filename in Neovim by jumping to the command line window, cd'ing into the directory containing the file, then running ls.
+1. One can access a specific filename in Neovim by jumping to a new Kitty window, cd'ing into the directory containing the file, then running ls.
 After jumping back to Neovim the filename appears in the completions.